DrDos0016/museum-of-zzt/README.md

 Sorry!

+As I return to various files which are using the old /var/projects/museum path I am making changes to make sure things work from any directory as the project's root folder.
+For your own files it's advised to instead set the environment variable PYTHONPATH to include the directory you've cloned this repository into.

 ## Non-Repository Content

 I generally avoid including *binary* content in the Museum repository which isn't in some way "mine".